DiveshHariani/DiveshHariani/README.md

 I have been developing softwares for 3+ years now and my passion for computers lies in the fact that a coffee and code can make a dent in the universe.

-* 🌍  I'm based in Mumbai, India
+* 🌍  I'm based in Los Angeles, California, USA
 * ✉️  You can contact me at [divesh.hariani2001@gmail.com](mailto:divesh.hariani2001@gmail.com)
 * 🧠  I'm learning Blockchain and Web 3.0